hasib32/payment/readme.md

 #### Dev server with Laravel Homestaed
 I have used Laravel Homestead for local development.
 Follow the Follow the [Installation Guide](https://laravel.com/docs/5.4/homestead#installation-and-setup) to install Homestead.

+### Install MonogoDB
+Homestead does not come with MongoDB.
+I have used this script to install [MongoDB](https://github.com/zakhttp/Mongostead7)

 #### Install dependencies
 ```
 $ cd payment